 An employee requesting to take military family leave must provide written notice of the date he/she desires the leave to begin, including a copy of the active duty orders, if available, to their supervisor.
 This notice must be given at least 30 days before the commencement of the leave.
 However, if the active duty orders of the family member are issued less than 30 days before the date the requested leave is to begin, the employee must provide notice of the leave as soon as possible.
 Failure to provide notice, as described in this Policy, may result in denial of leave.
 The Corporation may require the employee to provide verification of eligibility for the leave.
-If an employee fails to provide verification of eligibility or proper notice for the leave within the time required by the Corporation, any absences will be considered unexcused.
+If an employee fails to provide verification, any absences will be considered unexcused.